kihyunee/gut_resistotype/README.md

 ## From annotated ORFs from metagenomes and reference genomes to the catalogue of ARG ORFs

-## From the catalogue of ARG ORFs to the clustered catalogues of ARGs
+## From catalogue of ARG ORFs to the clustered catalogues of ARGs

+## Assign LCA to the clusters of ARGs

+## Calculating resistotype scale index to the samples outside the original Pasolli et al. 2019 dataset